paszkiewiczartur/scoutbook/README.md

 Scoutbook is available on server.
 It's address: <strong>http://145.239.90.229:8080</strong>

-I invite you to take a look around with on it.
+I invite you to take a look around on it.
 If you don't want to register, you can login with these credentials:
 <ul>
 <li> email:<strong>test</strong></li>
 <li> password:<strong>test</strong></li>